sematext/docs/docs/synthetics/ci-cd-integration.md

 <img
   class="content-modal-image"
   alt="CI/CD GitHub Secret"
-  src="../images/synthetics/ci-cd-github-secret.png"
+  src="../../images/synthetics/ci-cd-github-secret.png"
   title="Add Secret in Github"
 />

 **Add Run Monitor Job to GitHub Action Workflow YAML**

 Create `.github/workflows/run-monitor.yml` GitHub Actions YAML to run your monitors on various CI/CD events.
-For example, to run the monitor after a deployment event, create a GitHub Action Job that gets executed on `deployement_status` event.
+For example, to run the monitor after a deployment event, create a GitHub Action Job that gets executed on `deployment_status` event.
 The below action uses the `deployment_status.target_url` to pass the custom URL to the run monitor API.

 ```yaml
 name: CI